 An outbreak cycle may involve exchange migrations between regions of summer and winter rainfall, and the persistence of high density populations in agricultural regions of inland southeastern Australia.
 Heavy summer rainfalls in western Queensland often lead to large population increases and subsequent southward migrations in late summer and autumn.
-This pattern has characterised several of the recorded major pest outbreaks, or plagues.
+This pattern contributed to the development of several recorded major plagues.

 A plague of spur-throated locusts occurred 1973-75 and caused extensive damage to crops in Queensland.
-Control was also conducted on outbreaks in 1994-1997, 2000-2001 and 2010, mainly in cropping areas of central Queensland.
+Control was also conducted on outbreaks in 1994-1997, 2000-2001, mainly in cropping areas of central Queensland.
+A large outbreak, with widespread summer breeding in Queensland and New South Wales, occurred during 2010-11.
 Because the spur-throated locust has only one generation per year, it may take several years for populations of this species to develop to plague level.

 This species is a major pest in many parts of the world but in Australia outbreaks have been infrequent and largely restricted to central Queensland.
-Early infestations are not well documented and outbreaks prior to the 1970s are unknown.
+Early infestations are not well documented.
+A major outbreak occurred during the wet years between 1973 and 1976 causing severe damage to crops in Queensland and northern New South Wales.
 Widespread clearing of scrub and summer cropping in central Queensland greatly expanded the area of favourable habitat for this species.
-A major outbreak occurred during the wet years between 1973 and 1975 causing severe damage to crops.
-Since then, smaller outbreaks requiring control have occurred intermittently (1992-93, 1996-97, 1998-1999 and 2000-2001).
+Since then, smaller outbreaks requiring control occurred intermittently during the 1990s, in 2000-2001 and in 2015.

 Infestations of Other Species in Australia

 Outbreaks of the small plague grasshopper have been recorded since 1843 and this species caused severe damage to cereal crops in South Australia during the nineteenth century.
-Infestations also occurred in Western Australia and western Victoria during the 1920s and 1930s.
-More recent infestations occurred in South Australia in 1997 and 2006 and swarms develop in early summer in other states in some years.
+Infestations also occurred in Western Australia until the 1950s.
+More recent infestations occurred in South Australia in 1997 and 2006.

 The wingless grasshopper is mainly a pest of improved pasture in the tablelands and western slopes of New South Wales, where average annual rainfall is above 500 mm.
-Outbreaks have been recorded in New South Wales since 1935 but have become more severe over the last five decades, probably due to the expansion of improved pastures.
-Widespread regional infestations of wingless grasshoppers occurred in 1965-66, 1979-82, 1989-91 and 2006-07.
+Outbreaks have been recorded in New South Wales since 1935 but became more severe after the introduction of improved pastures.
+Localised infestations of wingless grasshoppers occur frequently, causing damage to pastures, trees and gardens.

-Outbreaks of the yellow-winged locust occurred in eastern Queensland in 1911-16, 1930-35, 1939-47 and 1961-62, while the only recorded outbreak of the eastern plague grasshopper was in the Singleton district, New South Wales, in 1906-7.
+Outbreaks of the yellow-winged locust occur frequently in parts of eastern Queensland, while localised outbreaks of the eastern plague grasshopper occur irregularly.
 Locally high numbers of both species are often recorded in parts of Queensland and New South Wales.

 Key, K. H. L. (1938) The regional and seasonal incidence of grasshopper plagues in Australia.
 CSIR Bulletin No. 117 (CSIR, Melbourne).